 This is a kind of roof that is very durable.
 It can be intact for over 100 years.
 It doesn’t burn up and it is waterproof too.
-The other best part is that it generally does not get fungus or mold.
+The other best part is that it doesn’t get fungus or mold.
 It really is a highly effective option in climates that are damp.
 However, it’s very expensive.
 It is also heavy and can be broken very easily if someone happens to step onto it.
 Hence, it is wii option for folks surviving in areas susceptible to hail.

 Silicone slate has a natural look and can be easily trim by using a knife to be able to fit the intricate roofs.
 This can continue to be intact for a century.
 However, they can be ruined by walking on them or installation of satellite dishes.
 This means that also, they are not well suited for areas that get hail storms.
 It might be difficult to find experienced professionals to install them.